-Lists of stations have been compiled for the MEDN.
-A station does not have to be within the boundaries to provide useful data and information regarding the park unit in question.
-Some might be physically within the administrative or political boundaries, whereas others might be just outside, or even some distance away, but would be nearby in behavior and representativeness.
+Lists of stations have been compiled for the SFAN.
+As previously noted, a station does not have to be within park unit boundaries to provide useful data and information regarding a given park unit.
+Some might be physically within the administrative or political boundaries, whereas others might be just outside, or even some distance away, but would be nearby in terms of behavior and representativeness.
 What constitutes "useful" and "representative" are also significant questions, whose answers can vary according to application, type of element, period of record, procedural or methodological observation conventions, and the like.

 4.2.1.
-Cabrillo National Monument
+North Bay Area